MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-kocmoc-song-where-to-listen-more.md

 image: https://img.youtube.com/vi/2GLGtK5-DDk/maxresdefault.jpg
 imageSource: https://youtu.be/2GLGtK5-DDk
 ---
-The Geometry Dash community have question what the song is for KOCMOC by Cherry Team, an upcoming top 1 extreme demon.
+The Geometry Dash community have questioned what the song is for KOCMOC by Cherry Team, an upcoming top 1 extreme demon.

 So the question is: what is the song for KOCMOC and where can you listen to it?